Left Behind: Surviving Suicide – Entry One

 Silence followed the man’s abrupt arrival and address.
 Durston himself wasn’t sure what to make of the situation, as the orderliness of the temple was completely ignored.
 A middle-age Cleric sitting closer to the stranger snapped out of her daze in irritation.
 “Now, you see here Abstractor Kireek, I wont be trampling out along the wilderness.
 I have obligations.
 More importantly, I did my field work, fourteen years worth.
 The position I carry now has assured me that the most I would travel is a day.”

-Annoyance masked the man’s face as he eyeballed each of them in turn.
-“Note I do not care about the obligations you carry here within the temples as none are special enough that they require any one of you personally to attend them.
-Know this is not a request for volunteers, this is an order.
-I dismissed the High Council and they listened.
-If they are willing to follow my word, then so shall you.”
+Annoyance flickered across Kireek’s face as he surveyed the group.
+“Understand this: I do not care about the obligations you carry within the Temple.
+None are so vital that they require any one of you specifically.
+This is not a request for volunteers.
+This is an order.
+I dismissed the High Council, and they listened.
+If they follow my word, then so shall you.”

 Not waiting for any further arguments, Abstractor Kireek left his audience.
 Durston could feel the tension in the air as tempers pushed their way past the shock.
 Along with Timothy, and the middle-aged Cleric Estel Ell, three others shifted uneasily in the room.